-Scientists have also identified past head injuries and poor cardiovascular health as risk factors for Alzheimer’s disease.
+Scientists have also identified past head injuries and poor cardiovascular health as risk factors.
 If you’ve had a concussion, or if you have heart disease, high blood pressure or high cholesterol, you may be more likely to develop Alzheimer’s.

-The flip side is that healthy behaviors like eating well, having good social support and exercising both mind and body may help to reduce your risk of Alzheimer’s disease.
+The flip side is that healthy behaviors like eating well, having good social support and exercising both mind and body may help to reduce your risk.